grassrootseconomics/CIC-Docs/spec/001_platform_incentives.md

 ## Currently
 Grassroots Economics started with a pool of 8 Million Sarafu tokens (which they value 1:1 with Kenyan Shillings ala buy backs).
 Of which 90% will have been distributed to users as below by the end of April 2020.
 The following are all rules are platform based (not blockchain contract based).
-Note that these rules are for the Sarafu CIC only and not meant to be the rules for other CIC creators.
+Note that these rules are for the Sarafu CIC only and are not meant to be the rules for other CIC creators.
 1. *airdrop-selfservice*: New users get 50 Sarafu (a CIC) (Shown as Disbursement in database)
 1. *airdrop-full-profile*: New users that fill out their profiles (name, business, location, gender) get additional 400 Sarafu (a CIC) (must call office line) (Shown as Disbursement in database)
 1. *referral*: Users that are the 1st to send a new user at least 20 tokens in the 1st 24 hours get 100 Sarafu - after that new user has begun to trade with another user (not the referrer) (Shown as Disbursement in database)